Giorgio Guazzaloca

-Giorgio Guazzaloca (6 February 1944 – 26 April 2017) was an Italian politician, Mayor of Bologna from 1999 to 2004.
+Giorgio Guazzaloca (6 February 1944 – 26 April 2017) was an Italian politician.
+He was the mayor of Bologna from 1999 to 2004.

 Biography

 Guazzaloca left school when he was 14 and started working in his father's butcher's shop, opening one of his own in 1965.

-From 1985 to 1999, Guazzaloca has been the president of the Italian General Confederation of Enterprises office of Bologna, and has been, from 1991 to 1998, president of the Chamber of Commerce, Industry, Agriculture and Artisanship.
+From 1985 to 1999, Guazzaloca was the president of the Italian General Confederation of Enterprises office of Bologna, and was president of the Chamber of Commerce, Industry, Agriculture and Artisanship from 1991 to 1998.

 Mayor of Bologna

-On 19 December 1998, Guazzaloca announced his intention to run for the office of Mayor of Bologna as a centre-right independent candidate, receiving support from the Pole for Freedoms coalition.
-Surprisingly, in June 1999, Guazzaloca won the runoff against the Olive Tree candidate and became the first right-wing Mayor of Bologna since the end of World War II.
+On 19 December 1998, Guazzaloca announced his independent candidacy for the office of mayor of Bologna as part of the centre-right coalition, receiving support from the Pole for Freedoms.
+In June 1999, in an upset, Guazzaloca won the runoff against The Olive Tree candidate and became the first right-wing mayor of Bologna since the end of World War II.
 He declared that he wanted a city guided not on the basis of political ideologies but exclusively on the basis of the interests of the people of Bologna.

-Guazzaloca tried to run for a second term in 2004, but he is defeated in the first round by the Union candidate Sergio Cofferati.
+Guazzaloca tried to run for a second term in 2004 but was defeated in the first round by The Union candidate Sergio Cofferati.

 Later life and death

 In 2005, Guazzaloca became a member of the Italian Competition Authority.

-Guazzaloca tried one more time to run for the office of Mayor of Bologna in 2009 with his own civic list, ranking third.

-He died in the Sant’Orsola-Malpighi Polyclinic in Bologna on 26 April 2017, at the age of 73, after having fought for years against a multiple myeloma.
+Guazzaloca tried one more time to run for the office of mayor of Bologna in 2009 with his own civic list, ranking third.
+He died in the Sant’Orsola-Malpighi Polyclinic in Bologna on 26 April 2017, at the age of 73, after having fought for years against multiple myeloma.